 |Outside of work|

 Your cash stash could take a hit if you rely on sick leave instead of taking out income protection insurance.
-Sick leave provides employees with cover for days when they can’t get out of bed or for other illnesses, but the timeframe is limited.
-Income protection insurance covers individuals for a wide range of illnesses and injuries until they’re fit to return to work.
-Sick leave should be viewed as minimal cover to provide protection for time off.
-The key difference between sick leave and income protection:
+Sick leave provides employees with cover for days when they can’t get out of bed or for other illnesses, but the time frame is limited.

 - Sick leave only allows 10 days of paid cover for full-time employees, and there is no cover after this time.

-- Income protection covers 75% of your gross monthly income until you return to work.
+- Income Protection typically covers up to 70% of your gross monthly income until you return to work.

 Another issue when it comes to relying on sick leave is you have to accumulate leave during a year of work.
 It starts to build up from an employee's first day, and is based on the number of hours they work.
 The balance does carry over to the next year, but if you use all your leave, you’ll find yourself out of pocket.

-One of the ways to to maximise your policy and reduce the cost of your cover is to follow these
+One of the ways to maximise your policy and reduce the cost of your cover is to consider the following:

 - Choose your waiting period.
 The waiting period is the time that must elapse between you suffering your illness or injury and when your policy provides a monthly benefit.
 Insurers have a range of waiting periods for you to choose from, with the shorter period you choose resulting in higher premiums.
 If you think you can afford to survive a little longer on your own savings before you need to receive a benefit, select a longer waiting period to lower your premiums.